jianyangg/SyncUp/README.md

 To install SyncUp, please follow these steps:

+1. Install the app as a beta tester through TestFlight using the following link: [TestFlight Link](https://testflight.apple.com/join/CfB1z2tP).

+*OR*

-1. Download the SyncUp APK file from the following link: [SyncUp APK](https://docs.google.com/spreadsheets/d/1hUErlQk9Z9O3w8OTrkZnbDOMF9CEwYTc1YUPhqLF26E/edit?usp=drive_link).
+2. Download the SyncUp APK file from the following link: [SyncUp APK](https://docs.google.com/spreadsheets/d/1hUErlQk9Z9O3w8OTrkZnbDOMF9CEwYTc1YUPhqLF26E/edit?usp=drive_link).

-2. Transfer the APK file to your Android device using any preferred method, such as email, USB cable, or cloud storage.
+3. Transfer the APK file to your Android device using any preferred method, such as email, USB cable, or cloud storage.

-3. On your Android device, go to **Settings**.
+4. On your Android device, go to **Settings**.

-4. Navigate to **Security** or **Privacy** (the exact location may vary depending on your device).
+5. Navigate to **Security** or **Privacy** (the exact location may vary depending on your device).

-5. Enable the **Unknown Sources** option.
+6. Enable the **Unknown Sources** option.
 This allows the installation of apps from sources other than the Google Play Store.

-6. Use a file manager app to locate the transferred SyncUp APK file on your device.
+7. Use a file manager app to locate the transferred SyncUp APK file on your device.

-7. Tap on the APK file to start the installation process.
+8. Tap on the APK file to start the installation process.

-8. Review the permissions required by the app and tap **Install** to proceed with the installation.
+9. Review the permissions required by the app and tap **Install** to proceed with the installation.

-9. Wait for the installation to complete.
+10. Wait for the installation to complete.

-10. Once the installation is finished, you can open SyncUp from your app drawer and start using it to manage your schedules and collaborate with others effectively.
+11. Once the installation is finished, you can open SyncUp from your app drawer and start using it to manage your schedules and collaborate with others effectively.
 Follow along with our walkthrough/video below!

 ## Main Features / Quick Walkthrough: